-B. SECTION 3553(A) FACTORS
+B. Section 3553(a) Factors.

-i.
-Section 3553(a)(1): The nature and circumstances of the offense and the history and characteristics of the defendant a.
-Defendant's Criminal History
+The nature and circumstances of the offense and the history and characteristics of the defendant a.
+Defendant's criminal history

 United States v.
 Ruvalcava-Perez, 561 F.3d 883 (8th Cir.
 2009) (affirming an upward variance of 48 months [to 210 months] in a drug and illegal reentry case in which the district court found that the defendant had a history of violence against women, had a long and extensive violent history, and exhibited a "total disregard for the law").